golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 # Workshop Ground Rules

-- 🙋‍♂️ Ask questions when you have them
+* 🙋‍♂️ Ask for support when facing issues
-- 🆘 Decentralize help
+* 🆘 Decentralize help
   - 🤝 If things are not working for you, team-up with your neighbour
   - 🤝 If things are working for you, help your neighbour